3 Questions: Melissa Nobles and Craig Steven Wilder on the MIT and Legacy of Slavery project

 The initial findings include insights about MIT's role in the post-Civil War era of Reconstruction; examples of racism in the culture of the early campus; and the fact that MIT’s founder, William Barton Rogers, had six enslaved people in his Virginia household, before he moved to Massachusetts in 1853.
 The findings also suggest new lines of research that will enable MIT to contribute to a larger national conversation about still hidden legacies of slavery, especially the relationship between the Atlantic slave economies, the fields of science and engineering, and U.S. technical institutions.

-As the "MIT & Slavery" research continues over the coming semesters, MIT is also conducting a community dialogue series, MIT and the Legacy of Slavery, led by Dean Melissa Nobles.
-The dialogues are an opening chapter in MIT's commitment to researching this history and making it public.
-A series of events will create campus-wide and community-wide opportunities for shared discussions of the findings and our responses.
-The first event in this process was held in February, and the second, The Task of History, takes place Thursday, May 3, 5-7pm.
-RSVP for free tickets and a reception.
+As the "MIT & Slavery" research continues over the coming semesters, MIT has also conducted several community dialogues, MIT and the Legacy of Slavery, led by Dean Melissa Nobles.
+The dialogues were an opening chapter in MIT's commitment to researching this history and making it public.
+The first event in this process, MIT and Slavery: The Initial Findings, was held in February 2018, and the second, The Task of History, took place Thursday, May 3, 2018.

-SHASS Communications spoke with Dean Nobles and Professor Wilder to hear their thoughts about the ongoing research project and the community dialogue series.
+SHASS Communications spoke with Dean Nobles and Professor Wilder to hear their thoughts about the ongoing research project and the community dialogues.

 Q: MIT’s approach to exploring the Institute’s historical relationship to slavery is unfolding somewhat differently than the process at other universities.
 Can you describe MIT’s approach, and what it means for the community and the Institute's responses to the research findings?